JamesParrott/rportable/README.md

 R Portable v3.2.3 packaged for PyPi.

-This library is intended for internal use only by sdna_plus, (in particular to allow moving this code outside that project, into an optional dependency) but let James know if you have other uses for Python wheels of R Portable.
+This library is intended for internal use only by sdna_plus, (in particular to allow moving this code outside that project, to be used as an optional dependency).
+But let James know if you have other uses for Python wheels of R Portable, or want more launcher scripts.

 The wheel contains the R Portable code (version 3.2.3) bundled with sDNA, but all the R Portable installers are available